EXPERT PROMPTING MASTERCLASS

 - Focus on root cause, not symptoms

-- Consider that time/effort is maxed out
+- Consider time/effort is maxed

-- Suggest what to STOP doing, not just what to add
+- Suggest what to STOP doing

 Problem 2: Factual Errors / Hallucinations